 AUDIT Trail - At the program level, the program is required to determine and specify its SMART objectives (Approach).
-These objectives are the "rally point" of both the processes that need to be created and to deliver (Deployment) on the educational value.
-The educational value is student effectiveness.
+These objectives are the "rally point" of both the processes that needs to be created and to deliver (Deployment) on the educational value.
+The educational value is the student effectiveness.
 This student effectiveness as the key measure of students' performances is constituted from the learning outcomes at the program and course levels (the PLOs - Program Learning Outcomes, with the CLOs - Course Learning Outcomes mapped to the PLOs) in the PLO/CLOs matrix.
 This PLO/CLOs matrix is to show that all courses CLOs within the program contributes to the program PLOs.
 For each course, the teaching strategies are defined by the teaching methods of lecturing, case study, simulations, and observations or practical that are underscored by its CLOs.
-The teaching strategies are mapped to the assessment methods that can be exams, case studies, projects, and quiz.
-For each of the assessment methods used, the types of questions used in multi-choice formats, fill-in-the-blanks, or essays are mapped to determine which of the CLOs are measured.
-The tabulation of the scoring based on the response to these assessments forms part of the overall determination of the different types SLOs accomplishment like knowledge, skills, critical thinking, analytical thinking, numeric & computation skills, communication, all of which are zeroed into the SCI (Student Competency Index) as the key result measure of student effectiveness.
-All these in turn serve as measures of performance accomplishments of the program objectives.
+The teaching strategies are mapped to the assessment methods that can be exams, case study, projects, and quiz.
+For each of the assessment method use, the types of questions used in multichoice formats, fill in the blanks or essays are mapped to determine which of the CLOs are measured.
+The tabulation of the scoring based on the response to these assessment forms part of the overall determination of the different types SLOs accomplishment like knowledge, skills, critical thinking, analytical thinking, numeric & computation skills, communication, all of which are zeroed in to the SCI (Student Competency Index) as the key result measure of student effectiveness.
+All these in turn serves as measures of performance accomplishments of the program objectives.